- Date : 21/06/2020

 - Universal single app for accessing through multiple accounts of different banks

-- Since UPI will run on IMPS, the service will be available real time and 24X7
+- Since UPI operates on IMPS, the service will be available real time and 24X7

 - Instant cashless transaction with no timeout scenario